Low-Grade Astrocytoma

 United States

 Gliomas are associated with certain phakomatoses, especially neurofibromatosis type 1 (NF-1).
-Low-grade astrocytomas occur more commonly in these patients, particularly in the optic nerve and chiasm.
-Patients with tuberous sclerosis have a host of cerebral anomalies, accounting for the high incidence of mental retardation.
-Subependymal giant-cell astrocytomas are found almost exclusively in patients with tuberous sclerosis.
+Low-grade astrocytomas occur more commonly in these patients, particularly in the optic nerves and optic chiasm.
+As mentioned before, subependymal giant-cell astrocytomas are found almost exclusively in patients with tuberous sclerosis.

 International

-The incidence of low-grade astrocytoma has not been shown to vary significantly with nationality.
-However, studies examining the incidence of malignant CNS tumors have shown some variation with national origin.
-Since some of these high-grade lesions arise from low-grade tumors, these trends are worth mentioning.
-Specifically, the incidence of CNS tumors in the United States, Israel, and the Nordic countries is relatively high, while Japan and Asian countries have a lower incidence.
-These differences probably reflect some biological differences as well as differences in pathologic diagnosis and reporting.
+The incidence of low-grade astrocytomas has not been shown to vary significantly by nationality.
+However, studies examining the incidence of malignant CNS tumors have shown some differences based on nationality.
+Since some high-grade lesions arise from low-grade tumors, these trends are worth mentioning.
+Specifically, the incidence of CNS tumors in the United States, Israel, and the Nordic countries is relatively high, while Japan and other Asian countries have a lower incidence.
+These differences probably reflect some biological disparities, as well as discrepancies in pathologic diagnosis and reporting.

 Mortality/Morbidity